DionKill/ps4-linux-tutorial/docs/ending.md

 > [!NOTE]
 > For any problems, [check the issues page](issues)!
 >
-> And thanks for reading!
+> Thanks for reading!
+Star this project on GitHub if you want to support the guide!
 ## Credits
 ### Kernel developers
 These are the original kernel developers, who did the hard work to port the kernels on which all of the modern kernels are based on: